 Table S3, Related to Figure 7.
 A-Myb Targets at 14.5 dpp

-The table lists genes differentially expressed between A-Myb homozygotes and heterozygotes at 14.5 dpp (q < 0.01).
+The table lists genes differentially expressed between A-Myb homozygotes and heterozygotes at 14.5 dpp (q < 0.05).
 The data is the output of DESeq analysis of two biological replicates of RNA-seq from heterozygous and A-Myb mutant testes isolated at 14.5 dpp.
 P-values were corrected for multiple testing using the Benjamini-Hochberg procedure (q-value).
-Summit distance corresponds to the distance (bp) from the summit of the A-Myb ChIP peak to the annotated transcription start site.
+Summit distance corresponds to the distance (bp) from the summit of the A-MYB ChIP peak to the annotated transcription start site.

 Supplemental Figure Legends